elixirschool/elixirschool/lessons/en/basics/pattern_matching.md

 %{
-  version: "1.1.0",
+  version: "1.1.1",
   title: "Pattern Matching",
   excerpt: """
   Pattern matching is a powerful part of Elixir.
-It allows us to match simple values, data structures, and even functions.
+It allows us to match values, data structures, and even functions.
   In this lesson we will begin to see how pattern matching is used.
   """
 }